ScopeXL/sugarbuild/README.md

 ```
 sugarbuild --runComposer=true --buildSugar=true --buildSidecar=true --installSugar=true --installDemoData=false
 ```
-Check out the **Parameters** section for a list of all the configurable options.
+Check out the (Paramters)[https://github.com/ScopeXL/sugarbuild#parameters] section for a list of all the configurable options.
 All parameters can be set from the command line and/or the `config.json` file.

-## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.

 ## Installation